telosnetwork/telos-docs/docs/native/telos-works/submit-a-proposal.md

 | no          | Indicates disapproval of the current milestone.                                                        |
 | abstain     | Indicates neither approval nor disapproval, but votes will still count towards the quorum requirement. |

-{% hint style="info" %}
-Note that in order to pass, a vote must achieve the pass threshold and the quorum threshold as defined in the Telos Decide config.
-The pass threshold represents the ratio of yes to no votes required, and the quorum threshold is simply the minimum participation required for the vote to be considered valid.
+__Note that in order to pass, a vote must achieve the pass threshold and the quorum threshold as defined in the Telos Decide config.
+The pass threshold represents the ratio of yes to no votes required, and the quorum threshold is simply the minimum participation required for the vote to be considered valid.__
-{% endhint %}

 ## 5. Close First Milestone